richardschoen/howtostuff/ileastic-build-qshell.md

 # Instructions to successfully build ILEAstic from GitHub
 It appears there is an issue building the ILEAstic and NOXDB applications from the initial git close using an SSH terminal.

+However the build process does seem to work via a QShell terminal.
+Not sure wht but it works.

 The open project issue is: Install gmake issue #153
 https://github.com/sitemule/ILEastic/issues/153

 Site for ILEAstic
 https://github.com/sitemule/ILEastic

-## My instructions for building the ILEAstic and NOXDB Library Components.
+## The issue with building from an SSH terminal
-- First I made sure that the open source packages were in my search path.
+- Before trying to QSH install I tried building via a bash session via an SSH terminal.
+I made sure that the ```/QOpenSys/pkgs/bin``` open source packages were in my search path.
 However when I tried the build steps as listed on the readme.md page from SSH, the build failed based on same error as issue #53 above.

-- Based on the issue, what I found is that I could build the apps from the green screen using the QSH terminal interface.
+- Based on the issue, what I learned from the #53 issue  is that I could build the ILEASTIC and NOXDB app libraries from the green screen using the QShell terminal interface.
   ❗I'm not sure why this works from QShell and not SSH, but it does build.

-## Clone and build steps from a 5250 session.
+## Clone and build steps from a 5250 session for building ILEASTIC
-- First review the readme.md on teh ILEAstic site for build prerequisite requirements: https://github.com/sitemule/ILEastic
+- First review the readme.md on the ILEAstic site for build prerequisite requirements: https://github.com/sitemule/ILEastic

 - Sign on to a 5250 command line session with a user that has permissions to build code.

 - Set the multi-threaded env variable **before starting/entering the QShell terminal**.
 ```ADDENVVAR ENVVAR('QIBM_MULTI_THREADED') VALUE('Y') CCSID(*JOB) LEVEL(*JOB) REPLACE(*YES)```

 - Start QShell terminal via ```STRQSH``` command.

 - Set your path with following export statement from within QSH terminal:
 ```
 export PATH=/QOpenSys/pkgs/bin:$PATH
 ```

 - Run the following commands from the QSH terminal to clone and build the project.
 Same steps as the ILEAstic site uses.
 ```
 mkdir /prj